andyyhchen/hic-satpathy-lab/README.md

 A Nextflow-based Hi-C data analysis pipeline customized for the Satpathy lab.
 This pipeline processes chromosome conformation capture (Hi-C) sequencing data from raw reads through to downstream analysis including loop calling, TAD detection, and compartment identification.

-> **Note:** This pipeline is derived from [nf-core/hic](https://github.com/nf-core/hic) but has been significantly modified and enhanced for Satpathy lab workflows.
+> **Note:** This pipeline is derived from [nf-core/hic](https://github.com/nf-core/hic) but has been significantly modified and enhanced for Satpathy lab publication purpuse.

 ## Overview